Highland Senior Citizens Network: our service during COVID-19 (Coronavirus) period

 A message from our Chair, Dr Ian McNamara

 HSCN has been successfully campaigning on issues that impact senior citizens for over 20 years.
-As the over 55s become a larger proportion of the population, it's more important than ever that our voice is heard.
+As the over 55s become a larger proportion of the population, it is more important than ever that our voice is heard.
 The words ‘Growing Ageing Population’ are invariably rolled off the tongues of politicians and service providers when the lack of services for our age group is questioned.
 By engaging with us in a constructive way we will be seen as part of the solution, not the problem.

 Join us today to make your voice heard.